 In Q1 2023, Capital One reported revenues of $8.9 billion, which was 2% more than the previous year.
 This could be attributed to a 12% y-o-y jump in Net-Interest Revenues.

-In Q1 2022, Capital One reported revenues of $8.2 billion, which was 15% more than the previous year.
-This could be attributed to a 10% y-o-y jump in Net-Interest Revenues, followed by a 38% rise in Non-Interest Income.
+In FY2022, Capital One reported revenues of $34.25 billion, which was 13% more than the previous year's figure.
+This could be attributed to a 12% y-o-y jump in Net-Interest Revenues, followed by an 14% rise in Non-Interest Income.

 Below are key drivers of Capital One’s value that present opportunities for upside or downside to the current Trefis price estimate for the bank:

-Capital One is one of the largest banks in the United States, whose banking and non-banking subsidiaries market a variety of financial products and services.
-The corporation’s principal subsidiaries include Capital One Bank (USA) and National Association (COBNA) which currently offer credit and debit card products, other lending products, and deposit products; and Capital One, National Association (CONA) which offers a broad spectrum of banking products and financial services to consumers, small businesses and commercial clients.
+Capital One is one of the largest banks in the United States, whose banking and non-banking subsidiaries market various financial products and services.
+The corporation’s principal subsidiaries include Capital One Bank (USA) and National Association (COBNA), which currently offer credit and debit card products, other lending products, and deposit products; and Capital One, National Association (CONA) which offers a broad spectrum of banking products and financial services to consumers, small businesses and commercial clients.

 In June 2011, Capital One bought the American banking operations of ING Direct for $9 billion, which significantly boosted Capital One’s consumer and commercial loan portfolio.